 - provide us with references or other information in relation to job applicants;

-- provide us with goods or services (including in relation to our recruitment activities); or
+- provide us with, or contact/negotiate with us about, goods or services (including in relation to our recruitment activities); or

-Third parties or publicly available sources.
-We may receive personal data about you from your company/employer and various other third parties and public sources, including as set out below:
+- Third parties or publicly available sources.
+We may receive personal data about you from your company/employer/colleagues and various other third parties and public sources, including as set out below:

-- Identity and Contact Data from your employer or your colleagues in the normal course of their creation and pursuit of their commercial relationship with us.
+- Identity, Contact and Transaction Data from your employer or your colleagues in the normal course of their creation and pursuit of a commercial relationship with us.

-- Identity, Contact, Usage and Transaction Data from regulators, relevant authorities, clearers, Exchanges and service providers in the normal course of our brokerage relationship with you and your company.
+- Identity, Contact, Usage and Transaction Data from regulators, relevant authorities, clearers, Exchanges and service providers in the normal course of our brokerage/research relationship with you and your company.

-- Identity, Contact, Usage and Transaction Data from the third parties we use to help us provide our products and services, such as our trading platform(s) and helpdesk providers.
+- Identity, Contact, Usage, Profile, Technical and Transaction Data from the third parties we use to help us provide (and any third parties you use to access) our products and services, such as the Analytics Products, DEA, our trading platform(s) and helpdesk providers.
+In particular, we will receive various personal data via any supported order management system which you or your employer uses to access our DEA platform.

 - Technical Data from analytics providers and search information providers such as Google.